Professional golf tours: Other men's tours

 In addition, until 2017 the OneAsia Tour, founded in 2009 as a joint venture between the PGA Tour of Australasia, the China Golf Association, the Japan Golf Tour, the Korean Golf Association and the Korean PGA, used to offer world ranking points.

 The richest tour not offering ranking points was until 2011 the Korean Tour.

 The official development tour in Japan is the Japan Challenge Tour.
 Other regional tours include the Professional Golf Tour of India, PGA Tour China and All Thailand Golf Tour.

-The United States and Europe have additional tours for players who haven't made it onto the Korn Ferry Tour or the Challenge Tour.
-At this level the prize money is partly funded by entrance fees and only the most successful players will win enough to do more than cover their expenses: the emphasis is very much on moving up to a higher tour.
-Some of the players will also play on other tours when they are able to, and others will be club or teaching professionals who play tournament golf part-time.
+The United States and Europe have additional tours for players who have not made it onto the Korn Ferry Tour or the Challenge Tour.
+At this level the prize money is partly funded by entrance fees.
+Some of the players will also play on other tours, and others will be club or teaching professionals who play tournament golf part-time.

-In Europe there is a well-defined third tier of tours which are independently operated but offer promotion to the Challenge Tour for the most successful players.
-The four third level tours, known as the Satellite Tours, are the PGA EuroPro Tour, the Alps Tour, the Pro Golf Tour and the Nordic Golf League.
+In Europe there is a third tier of tours, known as the Satellite Tours, which are independently operated but offer promotion to the Challenge Tour for the most successful players.
+These are the PGA EuroPro Tour, the Alps Tour, the Pro Golf Tour and the Nordic Golf League.
 Starting July 2015, the four Europe-based third-tier tours was accepted into the OWGR rankings.
 Below this level there are various minor professional tournaments, some of which are organised into series by national golf associations.

 In 2016, the Dubai-based MENA Golf Tour announced an affiliation with the Sunshine Tour and was included into the world ranking system.
 Starting in 2018, the Sunshine Tour-affiliated Big Easy Tour was added to the world rankings.